A tightness criterion for random fields, with application to the Ising model: Introduction

-where $\delta_y$ is the Dirac mass at $y$.
-In \cite{cgn1}, the authors showed that for $U = [0,1]^2$, the family $(\Phi_a)_{a \in (0,1]}$ is tight in $\B^{-1-\eps}_{2,2}(U)$\footnote{see for instance \cite[Definition~2.68]{bcd} or \cite{belo} for the identification between the Sobolev spaces used in \cite{cgn1} and the spaces $\B^{\al}_{2,2}$ we use in the present paper.}, and proceeded to discuss similar results in more general domains.
+In \cite{cgn1}, the authors showed that for $U = [0,1]^2$ and every $\eps > 0$, the family $(\Phi_a)_{a \in (0,1]}$ is tight in $\B^{-1-\eps}_{2,2}(U)$\footnote{see for instance \cite[Definition~2.68]{bcd} or \cite{belo} for the identification between the Sobolev spaces used in \cite{cgn1} and the spaces $\B^{\al}_{2,2}$ we use in the present paper.}, and proceeded to discuss similar results in more general domains.
 They asked in which precise function spaces the family $(\Phi_a)$ is tight.

-As it turns out, for any given $a$, the Dirac mass does not belong to $\B^{-1}_{2,2}(U)$, and therefore the family $(\hat{\Phi}_a)_{a \in (0,1]}$ cannot be tight in this space.
-This is however only an artefact of the particular choice of microscopic extension from the discrete model to a random field over $\Rd$.
-We prefer to work instead with the more regular, piecewise constant extension